Marius-brt/Rebst/docs/README.md

 ```

 # Advantages
-* Super easy to use
+* Very easy to use
 * Middleware system
 * Restfull
 * Automatic errors